 CREATING AN INTERNSHIP PROGRAM

 If you have never hosted an intern before and would like some guidance on how to effectively do this, we have created a guide to help you in the process.
+If you are hoping to develop a virtual internship program, we have outlined some key factors for consideration in our Designing a Virtual Internship Program guide.
 Please don't hesitate to call us (413-572-5206) with any questions or to set up a meeting to discuss this further.

 INTERNSHIP CREDIT POLICY